NilankanBetal/NilankanBetal/README.md

 ---

 ***👦 About Me:***
-- 👨‍💻 Wanna be an successful Software Enginner.
+- 👨‍💻 Wanna be a successful Software Enginner.
-- 🤵 Currently I'm not working. <!--working as a _jobPosition_ in _companyName_.-->
+- 🤵 Currently, I'm a student. <!--working as a _jobPosition_ in _companyName_.-->
 - 🌱 I’m currently learning Web Development, App Development and doing coursework.
 - 💞️ I’m looking to collaborate on impactful & interesting projects.
 - 🤔 Innovative thinker, I love this!